tweag/python-monorepo-example/content/blog/2019-02-28-jupyter-with/index.md

 The final JupyterLab environment is complete to a point that we can simply copy it into a base docker Alpine image to run it.
 No further installation or configuration is required.

-## Behind the scences: packaging Jupyterlab
+## Behind the scenes: packaging Jupyterlab

 Let's look in more detail into the packaging process of JupyterLab.
 A JupyterLab environment is composed of three parts: